 You can also open the test in your course to review your grade and feedback in context.
 Select the test title on the Course Content page and the Details & Information panel opens.
 Select anywhere in the Grading section to review what you submitted, available correct answers, and your grade and feedback.
 If your instructor left feedback, select the speech bubble icon to view it.

 For questions where you chose from more than answer, you can select Show other options to review the answer choices.

-If your instructor needs to grade questions in your test, Pending appears in the Grading section in the test's side panel.
+If your instructor needs to grade questions in your test, Not graded appears in the Grading section in the test's side panel.

 Your instructor determines how Matching and Multiple Answer questions are scored.

 Example: Graded Matching question